alexdean/mirror/README.md

 Copy some image files into your local directory.
 Watch the log file for activity.

+### Notifications

+If the `osascript` command is in your `$PATH`, an OSX notification will be displayed whenever mirror uploads or deletes a file.

+### Clipboard Integration

+Whenever a file is uploaded, the remote path to that file will be copied to your local clipboard.

 ### Use Finder to get URLs to the uploaded files

 This Finder action will place a URL on your clipboard.